Article

 When you've been involved in a car accident and you’re in a hurry to get in touch with your insurer, you need the reassurance of speaking with NFU Mutual when reporting your claim.

-Paid ad spoofing is where a scammer pays for an advert to appear at the top of the search engine results page.
-The below example shows the spoof ad and how it appears on Google.
+Paid ad spoofing is where other businesses pay for an advert to appear at the top of the search engine results page, often giving the incorrect impression that they are the company you are searching for.
+The below example shows a paid advert mimicking NFU Mutual and how it appears on Google.

 These adverts look legitimate, but if you click on one of the ads from your phone, it may automatically call the number.
 Because you don’t see the website behind the number, you might not realise you’re not talking to your insurance company.
 These businesses pretend to be legitimate companies and specifically look to take advantage of those who have recently been involved in a car accident and are looking to report their claim.
-Customers are led to believe they are dealing with their insurer, however the scammers only aim is to get your information and sell it on.
+Customers are led to believe they are dealing with their insurer, but they are dealing with someone entirely different.

 The number for NFU Mutual motor claims is: